mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 And voila!
 It worked.

-Advantage of Andrew Katz's solution is that he can access his Fly server's Syncthing admin interface at any time.
+Advantage of Andrew Katz's solution is that he can access his Fly.io server's Syncthing admin interface at any time.
 I have to go through the ugly dance of setting up an ad-hoc proxy, but that's actually fine for me.
 I expect maintenance to be infrequent.

 ## Can I avoid the socat hack?